nhsconnect/NHS-Booking-API/pages/explore/search_patient_appointments.md

 {% include important.html content="Site under development by NHS Digital, It is advised not to develop against these specifications until a formal announcement has been made." %}

-## Use case ##
+## Use cases ##

-A system requests appointments from the registry which have been registered for a specific patient.
+1 A system requests appointments from the registry which have been registered for a specific patient.
 **NB The registry has not yet been delivered.**

+2 A system requests appointments which have been registered for a specific patient from a Provider system.

 ## Security ##